mitotic/slidoc/README.md

     =function_name()

-To display a default reference value, append it, separated by `;`.
+To display a default reference value, append it, separated by a semicolon (`;`).
+View the raw Markdown text for this document to see the embedded javascript code that randomizes the question.

 <script>
 // Sample code for embedding Javascript formulas ("macros") in questions and answers.